 What is An Exit Code?

 An exit code, sometimes called a return code, is a number returned by a shell command or script.
 It tells the caller the status of the command execution.
-A successful command call usually returns an exit code of 0 and an exit code of any other value indicates an error.
+A successful command call usually returns an exit code of 0, whereas an exit code of any other value would indicate an error or failure.

 How CI Pipeline Scripts Work